windingblack/obsidian-global-proxy/readme.md

 ### How to Use

 Fill in the input box with the corresponding proxy address.
-If all proxies are invalid, the proxy will not be used.
-If both socks proxy and http/https proxy are set, socks proxy is used by default.
+If all the proxies are invalid, all links will be direct without using a proxy.
+If both socks and http/https proxies are set, they may be used.

 ![Setting Tab](assets/SettingTab.png)